PlagueHO/Powershell/InstallUsingGPOTools/README.md

 ### Install-Update
-Installs a Microsoft Office Product from a local or network media source.
+Installs a Windows QFE Update from a local or network media source.

 ####Description
 Installs a Windows QFE Update from a specified media source by executing the update installer (.EXE) or Microsoft Update (.MSU) file.